-South Korea wants to regulate cryptocurrency exchanges like commercial
+South Korea to regulate cryptocurrency exchanges like banks

 anti-money laundering policies that prevent criminals from using digital currencies to finance

 In order to effectively prevent funding of illegal operations – KFIU decided that cryptocurrency exchanges must be regulated as proper financial institutions.
 The financial authorities would thus be able to examine and monitor suspicious transactions.
 The monitoring will reportedly be conducted with transparency and without compromising the anonymity cryptocurrencies offer.

 According to CNN, this decision will have a positive impact to cryptocurrency markets around the world.
 With cryptocurrency exchanges being recognized as proper financial institutions – using the same regulatory framework as traditional banks – the South Korean government has recognized their legitimacy.
 If other countries decides to follow their initiative, this may be the first step towards increased approval of digital currencies.